Advertisement

 Tiger sharks and seagrass

 Using innovative techniques, Dr Austin J Gallagher and his team of researchers attached camera-equipped tags to tiger sharks to determine the extent of seagrass beds that support a variety of tiger prey.
-Their data, collected from 2016 to 2020, not only shed light on the vast seagrass habitat itself, but also increased the total known global seagrass coverage by more than 40%.
+Their data, collected from 2016 to 2020, not only shed light on the vast seagrass habitat itself, but also increased the total known global seagrass coverage by more than 40 percent.

 The tiger shark is known for its solitary and predominantly nocturnal hunting habits; the orca is its only natural predator.
 Its diverse diet includes crustaceans, fish, seals, birds, squid, sea snakes, dolphins and even smaller sharks, and seagrass is one of its preferred habitats.

 Seagrasses play a pivotal role in the mitigation of global warming by trapping and storing substantial amounts of carbon in the seafloor.
-However, the extent and distribution of seagrass beds remain largely unknown which hinders conservation efforts.
+However, the extent and distribution of seagrass beds remain largely unknown, which hinders conservation efforts.
 The identification of this vast seagrass ecosystem in the Bahamas offers a promising avenue for addressing these challenges.

 Seagrass as a carbon sink